 - Write eye-catching meta titles and descriptions that will help your posts stand out on search engine results pages.

 - Link to quality websites related to your blog, which will indicate to Google that your content isn’t spam.

 Tools like Yoast SEO on WordPress can help with basic on-page optimization, but it’s also helpful to keep tabs on changes within the SEO industry.

-2. Find a niche
+2. Focus on a niche

 Trying to cover a dozen topics on your blog is a scattershot approach that’ll turn away readers.
 How so?